Chapter 200. Regulations Governing Eligibility Standards and Charges for Medical Care Services to Individuals

 12VAC5-200-230.
 Waivers.

-A. The commissioner is authorized to grant or deny requested waivers and may delegate this authority to the district directors.
-A waiver to all or a portion of a charge may be granted for reasons of unusually serious health problems or extraordinary financial hardship.
-A resulting waived or partially waived charge shall be determined by the commissioner or designee, and reviewed and revised as needed.
-The commissioner or designee shall also identify those expenses that are considered to be medical bills, and shall review and revise this determination as needed.
+A. The commissioner is authorized, and may delegate the authority to a local health director, to grant or deny a waiver to all or a portion of a charge for reasons of unusually serious health problems or extraordinary financial hardship if a patient or the patient's guardian or legal representative applies for a waiver in writing.
+A resulting waived or partially waived charge shall be determined by the commissioner or designee and reviewed and revised as needed.
+The commissioner or designee shall also identify those expenses that are considered to be bills for medical care services and shall review and revise this determination as needed.

-B. In the event of an adverse decision, the patient, guardian or other authorized person will be advised of their rights to appeal under Part VII.
+B. In the event of an adverse decision, the patient, guardian or other authorized person will be advised of their rights to appeal under Part VII (12VAC5-200-270) of this chapter.

 D. No person believed to be eligible for Medicaid or any state-sponsored children's medical insurance program and who has failed to complete an application for these programs will be eligible for a waiver.